IPI Ketamine Medical Provider Online Training

 The Integrative Psychiatry Institute (IPI) is an educational institution offering the most comprehensive evidence-based training for psychiatrists, physicians, NP’s, PA’s, and other allied healthcare professionals on the latest breakthroughs in psychiatric care.

 Our Ketamine Medical Provider Training is designed to establish the gold standard in ketamine competency for healthcare providers.
-Graduates will be adequately prepared to sit for the certification exam provided by the American Society of Ketamine Physicians, Psychotherapists & Practitioners (ASKP3), slated to become available in late 2021.

-You will be supported throughout your studies by a faculty of world-renowned leaders in ketamine research and clinical practice.
+You’ll learn from a faculty of world-renowned leaders in ketamine research and clinical practice.
 The faculty at the Integrative Psychiatry Institute is composed of the top-tier experts in their respective fields, teaching you the latest breakthroughs in ketamine care.

 Sandhya Prashad.
 MD